 He left ICI in 1990, moving on to a similar role at Barclays, before starting in 1993 a 4 year global study spanning 60 organisations, including Antah, Alcoa, Dupont, Asda, Tesco, Unilever and the US Military.
 Over this period he perfected his model and therefore his integrated framework.

 By the mid-1990’s, Dr Glowinkowski was becoming increasingly dissatisfied with the standard psychometrics commercially available at the time on the basis that they did not meet all of his needs.
 And so he developed his own psychometric assessment tool, The Global Predisposition Indicator (or GPI).

 Since 1995 he has been applying the GPI in practice with, in the main, large corporates through the medium of his own consulting business Glowinkowski International.
-Over that period he has profiled over 25,000 senior business executives and 2,000+ teenagers using the GPI.
+Over that period over 25,000 senior business executives and 12,000+ teenagers have been profiled using the GPI.

 In 2017 he co-founded Quintillion with Emer O’Donnell and Jonathan Watmough and the GPI has been embedded within the Quintillion platform.